squidnose/Drive-Info-For-Linux/README.md

 # TODO NOT DONE YET
-Discalimer, i used a llm to help with the coding
+Discalimer, i used an llm to help with the coding.

 I use lspci, lsblk, smartctl.